Eddie Jones (linebacker)

-Eddie Lewis Jones, Jr. (born January 11, 1988) is a former American football linebacker.
+Eddie Lewis Jones, Jr. (born January 11, 1988) is an American former professional football linebacker.
 He played college football at Texas, and was signed by the New York Jets as an undrafted free agent in 2011.
-Jones has also been a member of the St. Louis Rams.
+Jones was also a member of the St. Louis Rams.

-High school career
+Early life

 Jones was considered one of the nation's best defensive linemen coming out of Kilgore High School in 2006.

 Jones made all-state honorable mention as a sophomore, and was named District 17-4A Defensive Newcomer of the Year with 84 tackles (six for a loss), six sacks, eight passes broken up, three forced fumbles, and two fumble recoveries.

 As a junior Jones was named first-team all-state by The Associated Press and Texas Sports Writers Association, and was selected as the District 17-4A MVP.
 His junior year stats were 131 tackles (ten for a loss), 11 sacks, 11 passes broken up, and one forced fumble.
 He helped Kilgore to the 2004 4A State Championship and a 16–0 record, and had 11 tackles and two sacks in the title game win over Dallas Lincoln.

 In his senior year Jones was named first-team 4A all-state by The Associated Press and the Texas Sports Writers Association, a Parade All-American, and first-team All-USA by USA Today.
 He was selected again as the District 17-4A MVP after helping Kilgore to an 11–2 record with 95 tackles (11 for a loss), 11 sacks, six passes broken up, four forced fumbles, six fumble recoveries, and a blocked punt which he returned for a touchdown.

 Jones' career high school stats include 310 tackles (including 27 tackles for a loss), 28 sacks, 25 passes broken up, eight forced fumbles, eight fumble recoveries, 30 pressures and a blocked punt returned for a touchdown.
 An all-around athlete, Jones lettered for the Kilgore basketball and baseball teams for three years.